Without Remorse (film): Sequel

 In September 2018, Jordan's selection to play Kelly was reported to serve as an origin story for the character before he would appear in a sequel, based on Clancy's Rainbow Six novel.

 In January 2023, the film adaptation was officially greenlit and entered development.
 Chad Stahelski will serve as director, with Jordan reprising his role from the previous movie, with the plot centering around Jordan's character commanding a multi-country anti-terrorist squad, against an international conspiracy.
 Additionally Jordan is a producer, alongside Akiva Goldsman, Greg Lessans, Josh Appelbaum, André Nemec, and Elizabeth Raposo.
 The project will be distributed by Paramount with the studio developing Rainbow Six for theatrical release.
 The film will also be a joint-venture production between Paramount, Outlier Society, Weed Road Pictures, The Saw Mill Productions, and 87Eleven Entertainment.
 Principal photography is expected to commence as Stahelski's next project, following the release of John Wick: Chapter 4 (2023).
+Stahelski then switched to his next project Ballerina which was released in the United States on June 6, 2025, after being delayed a year from its originally announced date of June 7, 2024.